 Basil has a complex sweet, spicy aroma with notes of mint, anise, and cloves.
 The flavor is warm and peppery with hints of mint and anise.
 If you are unfamiliar with the taste of anise, it is a bit sweet with black licorice undertones.

 Basil leaves are widely used as a culinary herb in both fresh and dry forms.
 Many cuisines and cultures use the basil leaves in sauces, soups, and salads.
 Basil is a very versatile herb.
 While basil leaves are most often used in cooking, you can also add flower buds as a garnish or in salads.

 Basil is excellent in tomato-based dishes, with spinach and all types of squash.
 It is great in soups but don’t add it until the last thirty minutes of cooking.
 It can also be used in cream cheese for sandwiches, dips, and pasta dishes.
 Basil is the main ingredient in pesto.
 This herb is very important in Italian, Thai, Laotian, and Vietnamese cuisines.

 Sweet Basil, which is often called Genoese basil, has large bright green leaves.
 It is the best basil for pesto and combines nicely with tomatoes and garlic.

 Basil is one of those herbs that benefit from frequent harvests.
-The more you take, the more the plant produces so the rule of thumb is harvest early and often.
+The more you take, the more the plant produces so the rule of thumb is to harvest early and often.

 The newer leaves will be the most tender, so keep this in mind during harvest.
-If you are using fresh basil om a recipe, try clipping the younger leaves first.
+If you are using fresh basil in a recipe, try clipping the younger leaves first.
 It is better to cut the tops off the full plant, rather than cutting full stalks from just a section of your plant.

 Don’t let your basil grow too tall when it is young, keep trimming the longer stems to encourage your basil to grow out instead of up.
 To prune your basil plant, follow a stem down to a leaf node where you see two sets of leaves on either side of the stem.
 Cut the basil right above the leaves.
 Your plant will sprout two new stems at each leaf section.